 How To Create A Playbook For Fashion Designers

 The number one rule of mastering anything is to do it, write it down, and then teach it.
 This rule will make you a master in your field.
 The fashion industry is no exception.
+In this article, I am going to show you how to create your very own fashion playbook for your own career.
 Following these steps will help you whether you are just starting out or already a manager.

-Start doing one simple thing today.
-Spend either a few minutes a day or one hour a week writing down every single thing that you do for your job.
+You need to start doing one simple thing today.
+I want you to spend either a few minutes a day or one hour a week writing down every single thing that you do in your job.
 Literally, write down every step as if you had to teach it to someone else.

 How To Take Your Career To The Next Level